 CVE-2025-53009 Overview

-CVE-2025-53009 is a stack exhaustion vulnerability in MaterialX, an open standard for exchanging rich material and look-development content across applications and renderers.
-The flaw exists in the MaterialX XML parsing logic when handling MTLX files containing multiple nested nodegraph implementations.
-An attacker can craft a malicious MTLX file that triggers unbounded recursion during parsing, crashing any program that consumes the file.
-The issue affects MaterialX versions 1.39.2 and below, and is resolved in version 1.39.3.
-The vulnerability is classified as [CWE-121] Stack-based Buffer Overflow.
+CVE-2025-53009 is a stack exhaustion vulnerability in MaterialX, an open standard maintained by the Academy Software Foundation for exchanging material and look-development content across applications and renderers.
+The flaw exists in the MaterialX XML parsing logic in versions 1.39.2 and earlier.
+When the parser processes an MTLX file containing multiple nested nodegraph implementations, recursive parsing exhausts the call stack and crashes the host application.
+An attacker can deliver a malicious MTLX file to any program that consumes MaterialX content, including renderers and digital content creation tools.
+The Academy Software Foundation fixed the issue in version 1.39.3.

 Critical Impact